frietz58/WoZ4U/README.md

 While this is great and probably easiest to get started right away, if you want to make changes to the configuration of the interface (as described under [Configuring WoZ4U](#configuring-woz4u)), you will have to either rebuild the docker image from the provided `Dockerfile` locally after making your changes, or install the system without Docker, directly on your machine, as described below.

-To make changes based if you've opted for docker, first clone the repo, then make your changes After having made changes to the either the `config.yaml` configuration file, rebuild the docker image with the following command:
+To make changes if you've opted for docker, first clone the repo, then make your changes After having made changes to the either the `config.yaml` configuration file, rebuild the docker image with the following command:
 ```bash
 # git clone https://github.com/frietz58/WoZ4U.git